How to photograph Pasadena Colorado Street Bridge

 Drive or walk down the path, park, and then head down the hike, all the way, until you get right under the bridge.

-As Dave Basulto, the inventor of the iOgrapher smartphone/tablet mobile filmmaking case said in our Photowalk video, there’s just something about being underneath, “I like being down here and just seeing the awe of it,” he told me.
+As Dave Basulto, the inventor of the iOgrapher smartphone/tablet mobile filmmaking case said, there’s just something about being underneath, “I like being down here and just seeing the awe of it,” he told me.

 Finally, one more view:

 As you head up S. Arroyo, back to Colorado, you can get a different angle on the bridge, from the opposite side of the Colorado Street view that we first saw.